Skip Navigation

 Other Federal Financial Aid Requirements

-Yes.
-To qualify for federal student aid, the student must be a legal U.S. citizen, permanent resident, or eligible noncitizen.
+Your parent’s or a FAFSA® Contributor’s citizenship is not a factor in your eligibility for federal student aid.
+To qualify for federal student aid, the student must be a legal U.S. citizen or eligible noncitizen.
 It does not matter if the student’s parents are undocumented, under-documented, or foreign citizens.

-Some tips to keep in mind when filing the FAFSA, if the student’s parents are undocumented:
+Some tips to keep in mind when filing the FAFSA®, if the student’s parents are undocumented:

-FAFSA Eligibility
+FAFSA® Eligibility

-The FAFSA is used by schools and states to award financial aid from their own programs, which could have their own criteria and income thresholds.
-Some schools will also require you to file the FAFSA, even to receive merit aid.
-If you do not meet the citizenship requirements, your school may still ask you to complete the FAFSA to determine your eligibility for financial aid for their own programs.
+The FAFSA® is used by schools and states to award financial aid from their own programs, which could have their own criteria and income thresholds.
+Some schools will also require you to file the FAFSA®, even to receive merit aid.
+If you do not meet the citizenship requirements, your school may still ask you to complete the FAFSA® to determine your eligibility for financial aid for their own programs.

 If you are concerned about meeting the basic eligibility requirements, it’s best to set up some time with your school’s financial aid office to discuss your concerns.
 They will be able to guide you and let you know which financial aid applications to complete.